expo-octobre-marmottant-monet-sommeil-le-bonbon

 More info

-The Empire of Sleep at the Musée Marmottan Monet
+The Empire of Sleep at the Marmottan Monet Museum

-Sleep is something we all know is incredibly important.
-After all, we spend a third of our lives sleeping, and it is simply vital.
-But more than that, it represents a very mysterious state, during which the mind travels to the land of dreams, a phenomenon that intrigues and fascinates both scientists and artists.
-The Musée Marmottan Monet is back with...Today, let's dive into the symbolism of dreams, particularly in the 19th and 20th centuries.
-It was a pivotal time when knowledge about sleep underwent a transformation.
-Through a hundred artworks, the institution explores the connections between art and this very special state, touching on themes of love, eroticism, and death.
+Sleep is something we all know is extremely important.
+For one, we spend one-third of our lives asleep, and it is also simply vital.
+But even more than that, it represents a very mysterious state, during which the mind travels to the land of dreams, captivating and fascinating both scientists and artists.
+The Marmottan Monet Museum is back with an exciting exhibition.Today, we explore the symbolism of dreams, particularly in the 19th and 20th centuries.
+This was a pivotal time when knowledge about sleep transformed.
+Through a hundred works, the institution delves into the connections between art and this very unique state, touching on themes of love, eroticism, and death.

 The Empire of Sleep